 St. Patricks Barracks, Ballymena

-The picture on the left shows the Main Gate with the second showing the Reception Line of the first American Officers Dance given by Staff Officers of 34th Infantry Division on Army Day, 6th April 1942.
-It is taking place in the Gymnasium at St Patricks Barracks. ("After The Battle" Magazine picture)
+Shown above is the Reception Line of the first American Officers Dance given by Staff Officers of 34th Infantry Division on Army Day, 6th April 1942.
+It is taking place in the Gymnasium at St Patricks Barracks and my photograph shows the same location. ("After The Battle" Magazine picture)

-Although barely recognisable the picture above on the right has been taken across what would have been the grass area to the left of the nissen huts in the first picture which was taken in March 1942 and shows American soldiers performing drills with British 25 Pdr Field guns.
-The path they are standing on became a running track in later years.
-(Picture on left above from "After The Battle" Magazine)
+The picture below was taken in March 1942 and shows American soldiers performing drill with British 25 Pdr Field guns.
+The path they are standing on became a running track in later years and my photograph shows the same position ( "After The Battle" Magazine)